Why Outside is No Place for a Rabbit

 Backyard breeders rarely, if ever, take their rabbits to the vet.
 If they did, they’d quickly realize that the rabbits in their care are in fact not fine.

 Over the years, House Rabbit Resource Network has taken in several “packs” of these rabbits from breeders.
 Several were surrendered by the breeder due to life changes.
-Others we’ve taken in after the sheriff has seized them due to poor conditions and neglect.
+Others we’ve taken in after the local sheriff had seized them due to poor conditions and neglect.

 But whether they were willingly surrendered or not, we always find the same thing.
 With breeder rabbits, we always find multiple rabbits with mite and flea infestations.
-Almost all the rabbits will have overgrown nails.
-Several rabbits will have abscesses hidden under the fur, but due to never being groomed or closely looked at, they’re never found.
-Most rabbits will have internal parasites such as coccidia.
-Many Pasteurella infections.
+Almost all the rabbits had overgrown nails.
+Several rabbits had abscesses hidden under the fur, but due to never being groomed or closely looked at, they are never found.
+Most rabbits had internal parasites such as coccidia.
+Many had Pasteurella infections.
 And some of the saddest to find are the ones with tumors and progressed cancers.
 Female rabbits who are not spayed have an 80% chance of developing uterine cancer.
 We find that many of the female breeding rabbits over the age of 2 will already have cancer.

 If you think we’re exaggerating for the sake of making a point, here is just one case we’ve recently dealt with:

 On Oct.
 11, 2019, HRRN took in 25 allegedly “healthy” rabbits from two sets of backyard breeders.
 Both sets were willingly surrendered for different reasons.